9 Tips to Boost your Reputation as an Employer

 Candidates are looking for a fantastic employee experience.
 Showcasing what you already do for your people and equipping them to share their own experiences is a powerful tool to convince candidates to join your organisation.

-"And people should hear it [that they are a great place to work] from our employees.
+"And people should hear [that they are a great place to work] from our employees.
 There is no point in hearing it from the company's LinkedIn or the HR Team.
 It is better to hear it from the employees themselves." says Sam.

 At Symphony Retail AI, "our employees voluntarily get involved with our campaigns and they are our very best ambassadors".